 Ordering your sections properly is important when writing a chronological resume.

-To make it easy, here’s a reverse chronological resume template you can copy and paste and fill in with your own information:
+To ensure you order your chronological resume correctly, here’s a resume template you can copy and paste into either Google Docs or Microsoft Word and fill in with your information:

 Chronological resume template